 If you were to describe ‘The Perfect Food’, it would probably be: healthy, delicious, bigger than a morsel and filling enough to fight hunger for hours.
 “Foods that promote satiety”—a feeling of lasting fullness.
-In this blog I have listed down some foods which are healthy and yet filling.
+In this blog, I have listed down some foods which are healthy and yet filling.

 - Baked potato

 The potato has been unfairly demonized—it’s actually a potent hunger tamer.
 Though potatoes are often shunned because they’re considered high in carbohydrates, they shouldn’t be.
-Whether baked or boiled, they’re loaded with vitamins, fiber and other nutrients.
+Whether baked or boiled, they’re loaded with vitamins, fibre and other nutrients.
 Baked potato get you steady energy and lasting fullness after noshing on them.

 2. Bean soup

-Feel even fuller: Resist the cracker pack on the side in favor of a bigger soup helping.
+Feel even fuller: Resist the cracker pack on the side in favour of a bigger soup helping.
 Beans are starchy, satisfying and caloric enough on their own.
 To give variations to your soup, you can throw lentils, black-eyed peas or kidney or navy beans into a vinegar-based salad too.

-Eggs are one of the few foods that are complete protein, meaning they contain all nine essential amino acids that your body can’t make itself.
+Eggs are one of the few foods that are a complete protein, meaning they contain all nine essential amino acids that your body can’t make itself.
 Once digested, those amino acids trigger the release of hormones in your gut that suppress appetite.

 Feel even fuller: Don’t discard the yolks—about half an egg’s protein lives in those yellow parts.
-Adding vegetables to a scramble boosts its volume and fiber content for few extra calories (an egg has 78Kcal, and a cup of spinach just 7Kcal).
+Adding vegetables to a scramble boosts its volume and fibre content for few extra calories (an egg has 78Kcal, and a cup of spinach just 7Kcal).

 Apples are one of the few fruits that contain pectin, which naturally slows digestion and promotes a feeling of fullness.
 In fact, people who ate an apple as part of a meal felt more satiated and ate less than those who consumed a calorically equivalent amount of juice and applesauce.
 “Whole apples take a long time to eat for very few calories.
 Your body has more time to tell your brain that you’re no longer hungry.
 That means you can eat lots of this low-energy-density, high-satiety fruit and avoid feeling deprived while losing weight.